secretGeek/til/zoho/domain.md

 ...so they have done the opposite of digitalocean.

-After finishing with the DKIM bit, hit Return to Domain setup and continue.
+After finishing with the DKIM bit, hit "Return to Domain setup" and continue.